 1. Make the conversation personal

-Delivering personalized customer service shows that your brand cares.
+Delivering personalized customer service through methods like live chat outsourcing shows that your brand cares.
 In fact, 95% of the buyers’ purchasing decisions are based on emotional experience and 81% of consumers purchased because of their trust towards the brand.

 To engage with customers on a more personal level, start with learning and addressing them by their names.
 Using their names reportedly has a psychological effect that makes them feel more valued and offers a more humanized experience, as opposed to using generic titles such as “Sir” or “Madam.”
 It may seem insignificant, but tiny efforts like these add up to create a better overall experience.

 Customer: “I’m experiencing a problem on my account after buying a professional email.
 It seems that I stopped receiving emails from outside my team.”

 Support Agent: “Hello Sir!
 Allow me to dictate a list of steps that you can follow to address your problem.
 Please advise once you’re ready.”

 Customer: “Okay.
 Also, I’m not a “Sir,” I just have a deep voice.
 Call me Dani instead.”

 Using a customer’s name: